- Rare hereditary disease in dogs: Short Spine Syndrome

 Definition of Short Spine Syndrome

-Short Spine Syndrome is characterized by a severely shortened spine.
-The vertebral bodies consist only of cartilage, which does not develop into solid bones.
-As a result, the vertebrae are heavily compressed and the entire spine appears shortened and deformed.
-These anatomical abnormalities result in a unique body structure in affected dogs.
+Short spine syndrome is characterized by a severely shortened spine.
+The vertebral bodies consist only of cartilage, which does not develop into solid bone.
+As a result, the vertebrae are severely compressed, and the entire spine appears shortened and deformed.
+These anatomical abnormalities lead to a unique body structure in affected dogs.

 Causes of the disease